raimonomiar/raimonomiar/README.md

 ### Hello there, I'm Ayush - aka [raimonomiar][website]👋
 - ☁️  I do C# and JavaScript
-- ⚓️ 2024 Goals: Build some personal projects and contribute more to Open Source projects
 - ⭐️ Fun Fact: I love playing co-op games and watching anime.

 ### Languages and Tools: